DSIP-FBK/DSIPTS/README.md

 In the gitlab repository it is possible to find the documentation (pages) and the package in the package registry.
 As soon as possible the CI/CD pipeline will update for working also in the github mirrored repository.

 ## AIM
 DSIPTS uses AIM for tracking losses, parameters and other useful information.
-The first time you use DSIOTS you may need to initialize aim executing:
+The first time you use DSIPTS you may need to initialize aim executing:
 ```
 aim init
 ```